Nikolai Patrushev: 2022 invasion of Ukraine

 In January 2023, he claimed that Russia was fighting NATO in Ukraine and that the West was trying to destroy Russia.

 In February 2023, during a meeting with CCP Politburo member Wang Yi in Moscow, Patrushev claimed that "the bloody events in Ukraine staged by the West" are just one example of the West's attempts to maintain its global dominance.

 In May 2023, Patrushev blamed the United States and Ukraine for the number of attacks in western Russia and said that "the terrorist attacks committed in Russia are accompanied by an information campaign prepared in advance in Washington and London, designed to destabilise the socio-political situation, and to undermine the constitutional foundations and sovereignty of Russia."

 On 15 September 2023, Patrushev claimed that Russia had identified and "neutralized" hundreds of foreign spies in recent years.

 In September 2023, he met the Chinese foreign minister in Moscow for the annual security talks.
 On 10 October 2023, he arrived in Baku, Azerbaijan, where he met with Azerbaijani President Ilham Aliyev.

 On 22 December 2023, The Wall Street Journal cited sources within the Western and Russian intelligence agencies as saying that the Wagner Group plane crash was orchestrated by Patrushev.
 The paper alleged that Patrushev presented to Putin a plan to assassinate Yevgeny Prigozhin in August 2023, which led to intelligence officials inserting a bomb under the wing of Prigozhin's plane during pre-departure safety checks.

 In March 2024, Patrushev claimed that Ukraine was behind the Crocus City Hall attack in Moscow.

 On 12 May 2024, Putin nominated outgoing defense minister Sergei Shoigu to replace Patrushev as the secretary of the Security Council of the Russian Federation, effective as of 14 May 2024.
 Patrushev was appointed as a Presidential Aide.

 On 16 August 2024, Patrushev claimed, without providing evidence, that the Ukrainian invasion of the Kursk Oblast was "planned with the participation of NATO and Western special services", calling the incursion "a desperate act, driven by the impending collapse of the neo-Nazi regime in Kyiv."

 Presidential aide

 Patrushev was offered to become presidential aide in charge of shipbuilding after Putin's fifth inauguration.
-According to Abbas Galliamov, this was a demotion because Putin felt that Patrushev had misled him by his hawkishness on Ukraine, but Galliamov may not have accounted for a presidential decree published one day earlier that re-enlisted Patrushev to the Security Council.
+According to Abbas Gallyamov, this was a demotion because Putin felt that Patrushev had misled him by his hawkishness on Ukraine, but Gallyamov may not have accounted for a presidential decree published one day earlier that re-enlisted Patrushev to the Security Council.